Eghosa-Osayande/midi_util/README.md

-## midi_util
+# midi_util

-### Introduction

-**midi_util** is a pure dart library that allows one to write multi-track

-Musical Instrument Digital Interface (MIDI) files from within dart

-programs (both format 1 and format 2 files are now supported).

-It is object-oriented and allows one to create and write these

-files with a minimum of fuss.
+**midi_util** is a pure dart library that allows one to write multi-track Musical Instrument Digital Interface (MIDI) files from within dart programs (both format 1 and format 2 files are now supported).It is object-oriented and allows one to create and write these files with a minimum of fuss.

 It is inspired by the python library [MIDIUtil](https://github.com/MarkCWirt/MIDIUtil) by Mark Conway Wirt.

 midi_util isn't a full implementation of the MIDI specification.
-The actual

-specification is a large, sprawling document which has organically grown

-over the course of decades.
-I have selectively implemented some of the

-more useful and common aspects of the specification.
+The actual specification is a large, sprawling document which has organically grown over the course of decades.
+I have selectively implemented some of the more useful and common aspects of the specification.
 Regardless, the code is fairly easy to understand and well structured.
 Additions can be made to the library by anyone with a good working knowledge of the MIDI file format and a good, working knowledge of Dart.
 Documentation for extending the library is provided.

 This software is distributed under an Open Source license and you are free to use it as you see fit, provided that attribution is maintained.
 See License.txt in the source distribution for details.

 ### Quick Start

 -----------

 Using the software is easy: